Matthew Desmond: Education

 Desmond studied as an undergraduate at Arizona State University, serving at the same time as a volunteer with Habitat for Humanity in Tempe.
 In 2002, he graduated from ASU with a B.S. degree, summa cum laude in communications and justice studies.
-He received a Ph.D. in sociology from the University of Wisconsin-Madison.
-He was formerly the John L. Loeb Associate Professor of the Social Sciences at Harvard University.
+He received a Ph.D. in sociology from the University of Wisconsin-Madison in 2010.

 Honors

 Desmond was awarded a Harvey Fellowship in 2006 and a MacArthur Fellowship in 2015.
 He won the 2017 Pulitzer Prize for General Nonfiction, the 2017 PEN/John Kenneth Galbraith Award, and the 2016 National Book Critics Circle Award for his work about poverty, Evicted: Poverty and Profit in the American City.
 His 2017 Pulitzer Prize citation read, "For a deeply researched exposé that showed how mass evictions after the 2008 economic crash were less a consequence than a cause of poverty."